Coppell Classic Swing

 Ks:

--2NC K overviews longer than 30 seconds seem excessive to me
+-2NC overviews longer than 30 seconds seem excessive to me

--I think the aff gets to weigh the plan, but the negative can probably get most links to representations.
-Of course, this can be changed if the neg is just so far ahead on framework, but I tend to not consider "role of the ballot" arguments as much.
-Instead, substantive arguments about why representations outweigh material action or vice versa are more persuasive to me.
+-My "default" framework is that the aff gets to weigh the plan, but the negative can probably get most links to representations/justifications.
+Of course, this can be changed if the aff or neg is just so far ahead on framework, but I tend to not consider "role of the ballot" arguments as much.
+Instead, substantive arguments about why representations/justifications outweigh material action or vice versa are more persuasive to me.
 I tend to think teams (especially if you aren't reading an extinction impact on the aff) invest too much time in framework that should be used on the link/perm/alt debate in most cases.

 -floating PIKs are probably bad, but if you get away with it, good for you